Parkia timoriana: Description

 This plant is a tree growing up to 30 meters tall.
 The leaf is bipinnate.
 It is divided into 20 to 30 or more leaflets called pinnae, which are up to 12 centimeters long.
-Each pinna is divided into 50 to 60 pairs of smaller, narrow leaflets each up to a centimeter long.
+Each pinna is divided into 50 to 60 (even 70) pairs of smaller, narrow leaflets each up to a centimeter long.
 The inflorescence is a head of flowers dangling at the end of a peduncle up to 45 centimeters long.
 The flower head is a few centimeters wide and contains several flowers with five-lobed corollas.
 The fruit is a long, flattened legume pod up to 36 centimeters long which contains up to 21 hard, black seeds each around 2 centimeters long.

 The flowers of this tree are pollinated by Old World fruit bats, especially Eonycteris spelaea, which feeds on the nectar.
 Bats are more efficient pollinators of the flowers than are the insects that also visit.